Let the record show…

 It’s also important to be sure you refer to the information within the patient’s record.
 Patients can suffer harm when information, such as allergy details, is overlooked or forgotten about and therefore the patient isn’t treated accordingly.

 All Australian Health Practitioner Regulation Agency (AHPRA) regulated practitioners need to be well aware of their many regulatory requirements; good record keeping is one of these.
-All National Boards within AHPRA have produced a Code of Conduct for the relevant profession.
-Within this code is information about a practitioner’s obligations and requirements regarding record keeping.
-A number of National Boards have also created a separate document on guidelines for clinical records which further explains what is required.
+Each profession’s Code of Conduct contains information about a practitioner’s obligations and requirements regarding record keeping.
+A number of AHPRA National Boards have also created a separate document on guidelines for clinical records which further explains what’s required.

 What to record?